Health Services in Kamloops:

 Red Carpet Program for Physicians

 The Red Carpet Program is a medical professional’s attraction and retention program developed to increase the number of medical health practitioners living and working in Kamloops.
-It offers visiting medical professionals, contemplating a move to Kamloops, an opportunity to experience the lifestyle and business advantages of the city.
-More Information
+The program offers visiting medical professionals, contemplating a move to Kamloops, an opportunity to experience the lifestyle and business advantages of the city.

 Health Services Organizations